beeyev/Mikrotik-RouterOS-automatic-backup-and-update/README.md

 # Mikrotik RouterOS automatic backup and update

-This script provides an ability to create Mikrotik's daily backups to email.
-You can also enable automatic RouterOS upgrade or leave only notifications about new firmware versions.
+This script allows you to generate daily backups of MikroTik and send them to an email address.
+You can also choose to enable automatic RouterOS upgrades or receive notifications exclusively for new firmware versions.

 > 💡 If you have any ideas about the script or you just want to share your opinion, you are welcome to [Discussions](https://github.com/beeyev/Mikrotik-RouterOS-automatic-backup-and-update/discussions), or you can open an [issue](https://github.com/beeyev/Mikrotik-RouterOS-automatic-backup-and-update/issues) if you found a bug.

 ## Features:
-- Ability to choose script operating mode according to your needs. *(Read below)*
+- Choose the script's operating mode based on your specific requirements.
+(See details below)
-- Script creates backups of the whole system and exported config.
+- The script generates backups of the entire system and exports the configuration.
-- You can set a preferred update channel.
+- Customize your preferred update channel.
-- If automatic updates are enabled, you can set script to install only patch versions of RouterOS updates. *This means if the current RouterOS version is v6.43.6, the script will automatically install v6.43.7 (new patch version) but not v6.44.0 (new minor version), for example.*
+- When automatic updates are enabled, you can configure the script to install only patch versions of RouterOS updates. *For example, if the current RouterOS version is v6.43.6, the script will automatically install v6.43.7 (a new patch version) but not v6.44.0 (a new minor version).*
-- Script includes primary information about the device into the email message.
-So you can easily find the backup you need among multiple devices.
+- The script includes essential device information into the email message, making it easy to identify the required backup among multiple devices.
-- For safety purposes, an automatic update process will not be started if script could not send backups to email.
+- As a safety measure, the automatic update process will not initiate if the script is unable to send backups via email.
-- Routerboard firmware can be automatically upgraded according to the installed RouterOS version.
+- Routerboard firmware can be upgraded automatically based on the installed RouterOS version.

 ## Script operating modes:
 **Backups only** - script creates system and config backups and sends them to specified email as an attachment.
 Using email account as storage for your backups.